NVIDIA/NeMo/README.rst

 **Documentation**

-Please refer to the HTML documentation is the `docs` folder
+Please refer to the HTML documentation in the `docs` folder

 **Requirements**